Home Heat Pump Guide

 What documents do I need?

 A valid EPC, proof of property ownership, and a signed consent form.
-Your installer will tell you exactly what is needed and when.
+Your installer will tell you exactly what is needed.

 What if I do not have a valid EPC?

 You will need to get one done before the application can proceed.
-Arrange an EPC assessment through an accredited energy assessor.
-It costs £60 to £120 and is valid for 10 years.
+An EPC assessment costs £60 to £120 and is valid for 10 years.

 Can my installer start work before the voucher is issued?